AI Mythbusters

 As marketers, we should embrace these tools, as they allow us to remove ourselves from the drudgery.
 For example, over the past decade, most marketers have been overwhelmed with data and have lacked the time to synthesize and take action.
 Now, you can deploy AI agents to remove you from this drudgery and bring you actionable data closer to real time.
 In turn, you can put your big human brain to work with creative and strategic tasks, which is exactly what it was designed to do.

-Don’t let the hype scare you away.
+Just because everyone’s excited about AI doesn’t mean they’re already using it more or better than your brand.
 Deciding how best to hop on the AI bandwagon or accelerate into more advanced AI usage across your organization has an important foundational hack.

 There are many tricks to the trade, but the first is figuring out what capabilities and needs you have.
 Gather up all your existing marketing processes, tools, and pains, and identify areas where AI could plug and play.
 Start small so you can test and learn – think predictive analytics, content, chatbots, and more.
 Build the power within your teams to get excited and generate some adoption steam.
-Evaluate tools, establish KPIs, and govern your way to ethical AI.
+Evaluate tools, establish KPIs, and govern your way to ethical AI

 For more information on getting your organization ready for AI, read our posts about preparing your data for AI and AI use case ideation.

-Myth 3: The Illusion of Success.
+Myth 3: “AI will definitely improve performance.”
 Using AI guarantees revenue gains and successfully reaching new customers. -- Nico Veltri, Director, Data & Decisioning Platforms

 You might also like: